cap-security-cartel/report-generator/source/report.md

 For a kinked fee curve design, the denominator should be the `burnKinkRatio` itself, not `(RAY_PRECISION - fees.burnKinkRatio)`.
 The current formula generates a much smaller fee rate than intended when the ratio is below the kink.

-## Recommendation Modify the calculation to use the correct denominator:
+**Recommendation:** Modify the calculation to use the correct denominator:

 ```diff
 if (params.ratio < fees.optimalRatio) {